jvanderleeuw/Greenness_Transformer/HOW_TO.md

 ### Fill in your definitions <a name="definitions" />
 To fill in the needed definitions, first open the `algorithm_rgb.py` file in your favorite editor.

-If you are modifying your existing code, you should consider updating the version number definition: `VERSION`.
+If you are modifying the existing code, you should consider updating the version number definition: `VERSION`.
 It's assumed that [Semantic Version numbers](https://semver.org/) will be used, but any methodology can be used.

 Fill in the algorithm definitions with the creator(s) of the algorithm: `ALGORITHM_AUTHOR`, `ALGORITHM_AUTHOR_EMAIL`, `ALGORITHM_NAME`, and `ALGORITHM_DESCRIPTION`.